KEY IDEAS:

 “Response times aren’t a direct measure of your staffing,” Hill said.
 “We can’t specifically go, X number of deputies is going to increase or decrease your response times.
 But there’s a correlation.”

-Though the proposed shift model would increase coverage during peak hours, it would also reduce overall minimum staffing requirements, from 84 assigned deputies to 76.
+The proposed shift model would increase coverage during peak hours, while reducing overall minimum staffing requirements, from 84 assigned deputies to 76.

 Still, “efficiency is not the only name of the game” when it comes to patrol staffing, according to Maj.
 Hill.
 When determining shift schedules, he said, it’s critical to weigh priorities and strike a balance between efficiency and wellness, such as trying to get the midnight shift staff home before the sun comes up.